To raise a better athlete, don’t specialize

-Every young athlete faces the question of whether to specialize in a single sport or to diversify and pursue multiple.
-Each approach has its merits and drawbacks, but in the end, the evidence suggests that multi-sport athletes are better off, according to trainers at Sanford Sports Performance.
+Every young athlete faces the question of whether to specialize in a single sport or to diversify and participate in multiple sports.
+Each approach has its merits and drawbacks, but in the end, the evidence suggests that multi-sport athletes are better off, according to experts at Sanford Sports Performance.

 Many elite athletes played multiple sports

-Specializing can afford young athletes more time and energy to devote to skill development in their single sport of choice, but as we’ll see, the time spent focusing on a specific skillset can actually hinder an athlete’s overall development instead of shooting them to superstardom.
+Specializing can afford young athletes more time and energy to devote to skill development in their single sport of choice.
+But as we’ll see, the time spent focusing on a specific skillset may hinder an athlete’s overall development instead of shooting them to superstardom.
 Specializing also poses a higher risk for overuse injuries and burnout.

 Those are eye-opening numbers.
-They suggest that multi-sport athletes may have a better chance at making it through to the highest levels.
+They suggest that multi-sport athletes may have a better chance of making it through to the highest levels.

 Benefits of multi-sport participation